 Remember this popular dialogue “shaadi is dal-chawal for 50 saal till you die…”?
 This famous scene from the movie ‘Yeh Jawaani Hai Deewani’ was shot here at Hadimba Devi temple.
 Dhungri village is still untouched from the developing town of Manali.
 You can chill at nearby eateries & cafes with your closed ones.
 The places like Dhungri, Vashisht and Old Manali still maintains that old world charm; away from the hustle and bustle of main town.

 Manali is truly nature’s paradise!
-It is the most vibrant and charming place in the lap of majestic Himalayas.
-This little hamlet in Himachal is highly influenced by both Himachali and hippie culture.
+It is the most charming place in the lap of majestic Himalayas and highly influenced by both Himachali and hippie culture.
 Don’t wait, just plan your trip to this perfect Himalayan escapade now!

 Get lost in nature and you will find yourself.
 The more you travel the more you learn.